derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 *^ The Event Loop Machine ^*

-During compilation time, just before execution time, the engine quickly does three things with our code:
+During compile time, just before execution time, the engine quickly does three things with our code:
 1. reads
 2. reorganizes
 3. optimizes

-These steps enable the engine to run fast and effeciently during execution time.
-This is when the runtime and engine work together in realtime to achieve two goals:
+These steps enable the engine to run fast and efficiently during execution time.
+This is when the runtime and engine work together to achieve two goals:
 1. clear the stack
 2. clear the event queue